Clinical Clerkship in Pathology Informatics (PA503M.3)

 Didactic sessions and hands-on laboratory experience form the core of the rotation.
 The student will also have the opportunity to work closely with faculty, fellows, and residents on a project of mutual interest.
 At the end of the clerkship, the student will present to the department on a topic of his or her choice.

 While the course is primarily organized to provide preparation for a potential career in Pathology, students interested in other areas of medicine will be able to gain insights into the role of pathologists and laboratory information systems in medical and surgical diagnosis and management.
 Previous computer experience is not required, but may be helpful.
-Enrollment is subject to the pre-approval of the course director, Dr. John Gilbertson.
+Enrollment is subject to the pre-approval by Veronica Klepeis, MD, PhD.

 - High Honors: Demonstrates exceptional grasp of the learning objectives, in comparison to his/her peers; contributes meaningfully to academic discourse during the rotation; leaves a memorable and favorable impression on the faculty.